Blog » Wreck Diving Articles » Advanced Wreck Diving: The Ultimate Guide

 • Distance Knots.
 If you desire to monitor distances when penetrating wrecks, tie small knots into your penetration line at equal intervals.
 This is useful for mapping wrecks and can also be used to implement a linear ‘turn-point’ at a pre-designated maximum penetration distance.

 • Clips.
 Do not use any form of swing-gate clip in conjunction with a reel (ideally, don’t use these at all).
-These clips (i.e. carabineers) do not require any diver input in order to catch and secure the line.
+These clips (i.e. carabineers) do not require any diver input to catch and secure the line.
 Any accidental contact can lead to the clip entangling line.
 Only use clips that require direct and deliberate user input/control.
 Bolt snaps are ideal.

 Advanced Wreck Diving – General Team / Buddy Procedures

-An ideal team size for wreck penetration is 2-3 divers.
+An ideal team size for wreck penetration is 2-to 3 divers.
 More than this amount can lead to an increased risk of silting, plus potential confusion that can lead to a lost diver.
 With 3 divers, the 2nd diver will be responsible as a ‘link’ that ensures contact with the 1st and 2nd divers; confirming that the whole team is present.
 If there were 4 divers, then it would be impossible for a single ‘link’ diver to confirm that the entire wreck penetration team was present in low visibility.

 Team Roles and Responsibilities